erennaltin/teamflect-case/README.md

 - Microsoft Fluent UI
 - A code editor of your choice

+### Code Structure
+- All backend related code (fake API generation) should be placed in the `/db` folder.
+- The frontend React code should be placed in the `/app` folder.

 ### Steps to Complete the Task

 #### 1. Convert CSV to JSON & Create Fake REST API Server